DAN-AND-DNA/bfproxy/README.md

 Architecture:

-       0. master thread dispatch a msg to message queue;
+       0. master thread dispatch all messages to message queue (very fast);
-       1. threads of worker pool finish the msg or report a error;
+       1. threads of worker pool finish all messages or report errors;

 Thanks: